 If you’re in or heading to the capital, London, Trafalgar Square is a must-visit iconic spot.
 But delve deeper into the area on the Trafalgar Square Trail on your quest for the treasure, and you’ll soon know all the backstreets like the back of your hand!

 Best for amazing street art

-Cities mean lots of buildings, which mean lots of blank canvases for some incredible street art!
-You’re likely to come across something special in most cities, but here are some guaranteed spots for you…
+Cities are home to heaps of buildings, which means lots of blank canvases for some incredible street art!
+You’ll likely come across something special in most cities, but here are some guaranteed spots for you…

 Heading up north and away from your typical street art, Chester has some superb historical artwork to take a peek at.
 Set out on the Eastgate Clock quest to discover some Roman scenes and shenanigans on marvellous murals.
 Even further north, as you trek through Dundee, you won’t see your standard statues of historical men – the sculptures here are super quirky!
 From pop culture to penguins, there are plenty of awesome structures to inspect – just don’t let those feathery fiends figure out where the treasure is!

 If you’re on a city Treasure Trail, you’re usually exploring on foot, but sometimes special agents, top detectives or intrepid explorers need to deploy alternative methods of getting from A to B to get those clues solved…